 - Developing a gap analysis that would identify what is needed (e.g. technical resources, funding) to encourage industry (in Ontario) to adopt an increased level of innovation

 - Deliver a workshop to industry, government and academia, that will explain how a system of open innovation works and how a model food cluster (Food Valley) encourages such a system

 There are many scholarships, bursaries, and entrance awards available to students studying at the IFPT at Conestoga.
-Visit the School of Engineering & Information Technology awards directory to learn more.
+Visit the awards directory to learn more.